-- a) Resource Allocation and Management Plan (RAMP) data by July 1 of each year. - b) Construction in progress and acreage by July 1-August 1 of each fiscal year. - c) Annual Instruction Cost Report in a format prescribed by ICCB for the previous fiscal year by December 31 following the end of that fiscal year. - d) A survey of local budget and tax extensions and collections by September 1 of each year. - e) F3, F6, B3, and R3-Ffacilities data submission to report existing space in use for educational purposes at the end of the fiscal year (June 30) by-September 1 following the end of the fiscal year. - f) Certificate of Tax Levy by January 31 of each year.
+- a) Resource Allocation and Management Plan (RAMP) data by July 1 of each year. - b) Construction in progress and acreage by JulyAugust 1 of each fiscal year. - c) Annual Instruction Cost Report in a format prescribed by ICCB for the previous fiscal year by December 31 following the end of that fiscal year. - d) A survey of local budget and tax extensions and collections by September 1 of each year. - e) FacilitiesF3, F6, B3, and R3 facilities data submission to report existing space in use for educational purposes at the end of the fiscal year (June 30) by September 1 following the end of the fiscal year. - f) Certificate of Tax Levy by January 31 of each year.

-Section 1501.516 Deferred Maintenance Capital Renewal Grants
+Section 1501.516 Deferred MaintenanceCapital Renewal Grants

-- a) Districts may apply annually to ICCB for approval of deferred maintenance capital renewal grant projects.
-Requests for ICCB approval of deferred maintenance capital renewal grant projects shall be submitted using forms prescribed by ICCB. - b) Expenditures of funds from this grant are limited to deferred maintenance capital renewal-projects that are within the scope of the definition of capital renewal grants contained in Section 1501.501. - c) Funds received from this grant shall be accounted for in the Operations and Maintenance Fund (Restricted) (see Section 1501.511(a)(7)). - d) Other sources of funding may be added to deferred maintenance capital renewal grant funds to finance larger projects. - e) Projects shall be designed and constructed to meet all applicable facilities codes as specified in Section 1501.603(g). - f) Authority to approve deferred maintenance capital renewal grant projects is delegated to ICCB or its Executive Director.
+- a) Districts may apply annually to ICCB for approval of deferred maintenancecapital renewal grant projects.
+Requests for ICCB approval of deferred maintenancecapital renewal grant projects shall be submitted using forms prescribed by ICCB. - b) Expenditures of funds from this grant are limited to deferred maintenancecapital renewal projects that are within the scope of the definition of deferred maintenancecapital renewal grants contained in Section 1501.501. - c) Funds received from this grant shall be accounted for in the Operations and Maintenance Fund (Restricted) (see Section 1501.511(a)(7)). - d) Other sources of funding may be added to deferred maintenancecapital renewal grant funds to finance larger projects. - e) Projects shall be designed and constructed to meet all applicable facilities codes as specified in Section 1501.603(g).

+f) Authority to approve deferred maintenancecapital renewal grant projects is delegated to the ICCB or its Executive Director.